rusty-celery/rusty-celery.github.io/src/guide/defining-tasks.md

 }
 ```

-> NOTE: In this example the `delay` function was marked `async`, but it actually would have compiled without `async` as well because internally tasks are always run as async functions.
+> 💡 In this example the `delay` function was marked `async`, but it actually would have compiled without `async` as well because internally tasks are always run as async functions.

 ## Error handling

 As demonstrated below in [Implementation details](#implementation-details), the `#[task]` attribute macro will wrap the return value
+of the function in a `Result<T, celery::Error>`, where `T` is whatever type the function you define returns (like `i32` in the `add` task above).

-of the function in `Result<Self::Returns, celery::Error>`.
-This means that you'll have to coerce any errors that could arise in your task to a [`celery::Error`](https://docs.rs/celery/*/celery/struct.Error.html) with the right [`ErrorKind`](https://docs.rs/celery/*/celery/enum.ErrorKind.html).
-The recommended way to do this is by using `.context("...")?` on `Result` types within the task body:
+As a consequence you'll have to coerce any errors that could occur in your task to a [`celery::Error`](https://docs.rs/celery/*/celery/struct.Error.html) with the right [`ErrorKind`](https://docs.rs/celery/*/celery/enum.ErrorKind.html) and then propogate those errors upwards using the [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#propagating-errors) operator (or the `try!` macro).

+There are two error kinds in particular that are meant as catch-alls for any other type of error that could arise in your task: [`ErrorKind::UnexpectedError`](https://docs.rs/celery/*/celery/enum.ErrorKind.html#variant.UnexpectedError) and [`ErrorKind::ExpectedError`](https://docs.rs/celery/*/celery/enum.ErrorKind.html#variant.ExpectedError).
+The latter should be used for errors that will occasionally happen due to factors outside of your control - such as a third party service being temporarily unavailable - while `UnexpectedError` should be reserved to indicate a bug or that a critical resource is missing.

+One way to convert into either of those is by using [`.map_err`](https://doc.rust-lang.org/std/result/enum.Result.html#method.map_err).
+There is also a shortcut for converting to an `UnexpectedError` that comes from the [`ResultExt`](https://docs.rs/celery/*/celery/trait.ResultExt.html) trait.
+Namely, the `.context` method.
+This followed by the `?` operator is the recommended way to propogate an `UnexpectedError`:

 ```rust,noplaypen
 use celery::{task, ResultExt};